thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

 > complete and even validating XHTML structure, while still retaining the
 > ability to make Thymeleaf include them into other templates.

-And what is the difference between `th:include` and `th:substituteby`?
-Whereas `th:include` will include the contents of the fragment into its host tag, `th:substituteby` will actually substitute the host tag by the fragment's.
+And what is the difference between `th:include` and `th:replace`?
+Whereas `th:include` will include the contents of the fragment into its host tag, `th:replace` will actually substitute the host tag by the fragment's.
 So that an HTML5 fragment like this: